ArunGaonkar/arungaonkar.github.io/_pages/blogposts.md

   - /about/
   - /about.html
 ---

+## 3. Genetic inheritance of Mental Characteristics.

+*(Date: 4/16/2024)

+Are mental charestiristics inherited?
+If I change my behavior, If I improve my determination, thinking skills,  If I improve my thought process, will it be passed on to the next generations?

-# 2. Eduroam wifi at institutions is one of the best facility for students
+## 2. Eduroam wifi at institutions is one of the best facility for students.

 *(Date: 08/10/2023)*